skrey/yellow-extensions/features/release/README.md

 To uninstall delete the [extension files](extension.ini).

-## How to package files for a website update
+## How to package files

-The [update extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/update) checks if new extensions are available in the official repository, then downloads and updates what's necessary.
+The [update extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/update) checks if new extensions are available in the official repository, then downloads and updates necessary files.
 Your extension can become part of this update mechanism.
-Get a GitHub account and fork the official repository.
+Get a GitHub account and fork the official repository `datenstrom/yellow-extensions`.
 Please make sure your extension follows our coding/documentation standard.
 [See contributing guidelines](https://github.com/datenstrom/yellow-extensions/blob/master/CONTRIBUTING.md).

 ## How to create a release

 First increase the version number in your code, then create a release at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php release`, you can optionally add a directory.
-This will update your `extension.ini` and other files.
+This will update all files.
 Upload your changes to GitHub and send a pull request.

 ## Settings